 The International Agility Festival (IAF) which is sponsored by Skinner's Field & Trial takes place in August every year at Rutland Showground, Burley Park Way, Oakham, LE15 6US.
 It is The Kennel Club's biggest agility competition.
 Find out how to compete.

-One of the most important showcase events for agility in the UK takes place every December at Olympia's London International Horse Show.
-Every year, in qualifying heats at agility shows across the UK, the most talented agility dogs and handlers vie for a coveted invitation to compete at the Olympia finals.
-Read more about Agility at Olympia.
+One of the most important showcase events for agility in the UK takes place every December at The Kennel Club Agility Stakes' London International Horse Show.
+Every year, in qualifying heats at agility shows across the UK, the most talented agility dogs and handlers vie for a coveted invitation to compete at The Kennel Club Agility Stakes finals.
+Read more about agility at The Kennel Club Agility Stakes.

-In 2014, Skinner's added its support to the Kennel Club Olympia Agility Stakes, and this much appreciated sponsorship continues in 2021.
+In 2014, Skinner's added its support to The Kennel Club Agility Stakes, and this much appreciated sponsorship continues in 2021.